remotesensorDJB/storymaps101/PITCHME.md

 +++
 ### How do we build Story Maps?
 ##### ArcGIS Online Key Terms
-**Feature Layer**: A et of geographic features sharing the same geometry and attributes, hosted in ArcGIS Online.
+**Feature Layer**: A set of geographic features sharing the same geometry and attributes, hosted in ArcGIS Online.

 ![Feature Layer](https://www.esri.com/arcgis-blog/wp-content/uploads/2013/02/features-92.jpg)
 +++
 ### How do we build Story Maps?
 ##### ArcGIS Online Key Terms
 **Basemap**: A static tiled map that serves as the background for your Feature Layers

 ![base map](images/basemap.jpg)
 +++
 ### How do we build Story Maps?
 ##### ArcGIS Online Key Terms
 **Web Map**: A map in AGOL that consumes Feature Layers and basemaps.
 Fully featured environment for data editing, analysis, and visualization.

 ![Web Map](images/webmap.PNG)
 +++
 ### How do we build Story Maps?
 ##### ArcGIS Online Key Terms
 **Web App**: A front-end “wrapper” that consumes a web map and provides a curated experience and select functionality to the end user.

 ![Web App](images/webapp.PNG)
 +++
 ### How do we build Story Maps?
 ##### ArcGIS Online Key Terms
 **Story Map**: A web app template that builds narratives around a set of spatial data, text, and multimedia content.

 ![story map](images/storymap.PNG)
 +++
 ### How do we build Story Maps?